 Serendipitously, another blog that used to test beer for gluten, had posted a picture of a European Corona Extra bottle from 2013.
 The ingredients were barley, hops, rice, papain, and propylene glycol (E 405).
 I believe the “ingredient” leading to the low gluten concentration is, papain.
 Papain is also likely the reason Grupo Modelo adds propylene glycol to their beer.
 Brewing with papain has been shown to effect foam quality, so propylene glycol is added to counteract this.11

 Crude papain comes from the skin of papayas and it contains several protease enzymes.
 It is available as a Dietary Enzyme Supplement.
-Studies have shown that one of these enzymes, caricain is able to degrade gluten!9 On top of that, an old case study from 1976 showed crude papain preventing intestinal damage in a suspected case of celiac disease.8 They have even tested caricain in celiac disease with great results.10 Considering the close to zero ppm gluten content of Corona Extra and this supporting literature, the use of papain being the gluten reduction agent seems correct.
+Studies have shown that one of these enzymes, caricain is potentially able to degrade gluten!9 On top of that, an old case study from 1976 showed crude papain preventing intestinal damage in a suspected case of celiac disease.8 They have even tested caricain in celiac disease with promising results.10 Considering the close to zero ppm gluten content of Corona Extra and this supporting literature, the use of papain being the gluten reduction agent seems correct.
 Papain is one of a few enzymes (bromelain-pineapple, actinidin-kiwi) whose digestive potential has somewhat been forgotten about, especially now that AN-PEP and designer proteases (Latiglutenase) have stolen much of the research spotlight.

 Why isn’t papain listed as an ingredient anymore?
 You won’t see papain listed in Corona Extra ingredients due to the EU 1169/2011 food labeling law and similar FDA regulations which no longer required enzymes to be listed as an ingredient.3,4,5 The European legislation went into effect in 2014.
 1 year after this picture was taken.
 If it weren’t for this picture, I don’t think I would have ever connected the dots.2

 To sum things up, I believe Corona Extra is reliably between 0-15ppm due to processing with crude papain enzyme.
 There are likely several other beers on the market getting processed by this or similar enzymes resulting in a low gluten content, probably Modelo Especial, and I did want to think Pacifico also but my recent testing has proved otherwise.
 The clear bottles of Corona and Modelo may be an additional hint to their enzyme treatment, allowing them to stay fresh even in direct sunlight.
 Pacifico has a dark bottle.
 Hopefully some research could be sparked from my theory that would compare AN-PEP to crude papain in brewing gluten free (reduced) beer.
-If you do have celiac disease, consult with your physician before consuming this beer.

 - Swedish Beer Testing Study Ridascreen R5 Competitive Results